intelease/intelease-box-skill/README.md

 # InteLease Box Skill

 [InteLease](https://intelease.com) is a an automatic due diligence platform, which quickly summarizes and abstracts your legal documents.
-It utilizes natural language processing and machine learning algorithms to accurately unlock structured information from documents.
+It utilizes natural language processing and machine learning algorithms to accurately unlock unstructured information from documents.

 InteLease users get accurate abstracts for their legal documents, up to 6 times faster than without it.
+More importantly, a consistent, automated solution decreases the risk of human errors.
+Skipping or misunderstanding a legal clause can easily increase the risk of incurring large financial costs.

 This [Box Skill](https://www.box.com/skills) allows InteLease to automatically summarize the user's Box PDF documents, with no effort from the user.